-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Services that are covered for you What you must pay when you get these services hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435- Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.

-1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Inpatient mental health care

-- Covered services include mental health care services that require a hospital stay - Our plan covers up to 190 days in a lifetime for inpatient mental health care in a psychiatric hospital.
+Inpatient mental health care Covered services include mental health care services that require a hospital stay Our plan covers up to 190 days in a lifetime for inpatient mental health care in a psychiatric hospital.
 The inpatient hospital care limit does not apply to inpatient mental services provided in a general hospital.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+IN NETWORK A cost sharing is charged for each inpatient stay. \$225 copay per day for days 1-5 for each stay. \$0 copay per day for days 6-90 for each stay.
+OUT OF NETWORK A cost sharing is charged for each inpatient stay. \$225 copay per day for days 1-5 for each stay. \$225 copay per day for days 1-5 for each stay. \$0 copay per day for days 6-90 for each stay. \$0 copay per day for days 6-90 for each stay.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:
+Covered services include, but are not limited to: You may pay the applicable cost sharing for other services as though they were provided on an outpatient basis.
+Please refer to the applicable benefit in the section of this Evidence of Coverage.

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition
+- Physician services - Diagnostic tests (like lab tests)

+Services that are covered for you What you must pay when you get these services X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) IN NETWORK disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.